Sunken South Korean ferry slowly emerges three years after disaster

-SEOUL A South Korean ferry that sank nearly three years ago, killing 304 people, most of them children on a school trip, slowly emerged from a gray sea on Thursday, a somber reminder of a tragedy that traumatized the country.
+SEOUL, March 23 A South Korean ferry that sank nearly three years ago, killing 304 people, most of them children on a school trip, slowly emerged from a grey sea on Thursday, a sombre reminder of a tragedy that traumatised the country.

-The ferry, the Sewol, was structurally unsound, overloaded and traveling too fast on a turn when it capsized and sank during a routine voyage off the southwest coast on April 16, 2014.
+The ferry, the Sewol, was structurally unsound, overloaded and travelling too fast on a turn when it capsized and sank during a routine voyage off the southwest coast on April 16, 2014.

 Bereaved families have been calling for the ship to be raised and for a more thorough investigation into the disaster.
 Officials also hope to find the last nine missing bodies.

-"We can't help but feel stunned seeing the ship being raised," Lee Kum-hee, whose daughter Cho Eun-hwa was one of the nine, told reporters.

-"My Eun-hwa has been in that dirty place.
-My poor Eun-hwa.
-It's been heart-breaking, how cold she's been there," Lee said in tears.

-Salvagers started to bring up the vessel, which has been lying on its side at a depth of 44 meters (144 feet), late on Wednesday, and worked through the night.
+Salvagers started to bring up the vessel, which has been lying on its side at a depth of 44 metres (144 feet), late on Wednesday, and worked through the night.

 Television pictures taken from the air early on Thursday showed the white 140-metre (460-foot) long hull, coated in mud and sediment, breaking above the surface, flanked by winching barges.